sigstore/architecture-docs/client-spec.md

 #### 2.1.2.
 Key Generation

-The Signer chooses an algorithm for digital signatures from the registry ([Spec: Sigstore Registries](https://docs.google.com/document/d/1wYYOtpyuWaDaIrjF1eyaH1iJueE\_lvQPk\_uwfwbMSoA/edit\#heading=h.if88xkt0tyir)); the chosen algorithm MUST be in both the Fulcio instance’s and the Transparency Service instance’s `supportedSigningAlgorithms`).
+The Signer chooses an algorithm for digital signatures from the registry ([Spec: Sigstore Registries](https://docs.google.com/document/d/1wYYOtpyuWaDaIrjF1eyaH1iJueE\_lvQPk\_uwfwbMSoA/edit#heading=h.if88xkt0tyir)); the chosen algorithm MUST be in both the Fulcio instance’s and the Transparency Service instance’s `supportedSigningAlgorithms`).
 The Signer generates a signing/verification key pair via the appropriate key generation procedure.
 The Signer MAY store the signing key on a secure hardware device.
 Regardless of the success of the signing procedure, the signer SHOULD destroy the keypair at the end.

 #### 2.1.3.
 Certificate Issuance

-The Signer prepares a [PKCS\#10](https://datatracker.ietf.org/doc/html/rfc2986) `CertificationRequestInfo` using the key pair and authentication token from the previous steps as follows:
+The Signer prepares a [PKCS#10](https://datatracker.ietf.org/doc/html/rfc2986) `CertificationRequestInfo` using the key pair and authentication token from the previous steps as follows:

 * The `subject` in the `CertificationRequestInfo` is an [X.501](https://www.itu.int/rec/T-REC-X.501/en) `RelativeDistinguishedName`.
 The `value` of the `RelativeDistinguishedName` SHOULD be the subject of the authentication token; its `type` MUST be the type identified in the Fulcio instance’s public configuration.
-* The `algorithm` field of the `subjectPKInfo` is the `AlgorithmIdentifier` ([RFC 5280 §4.1.1.2](https://www.rfc-editor.org/rfc/rfc5280\#section-4.1.1.2)) of the generated key pair.
+* The `algorithm` field of the `subjectPKInfo` is the `AlgorithmIdentifier` ([RFC 5280 §4.1.1.2](https://www.rfc-editor.org/rfc/rfc5280#section-4.1.1.2)) of the generated key pair.
 * The `subjectPublicKey` field of the `subjectPKInfo` MUST be the encoding of the verification key for its algorithm.

-Then, the signer prepares a `CreateSigningCertificateRequest` ([definition](https://github.com/sigstore/fulcio/blob/8311f93c01ea5b068a86d37c4bb51573289bfd69/fulcio.proto\#L88-L108)) comprising the authentication token and the PKCS\#10 certificate signing request (PEM-encoded; see [RFC 7468](https://www.rfc-editor.org/rfc/rfc7468)) to the `CreateSigningCertificate` endpoint ([definition](https://github.com/sigstore/fulcio/blob/8311f93c01ea5b068a86d37c4bb51573289bfd69/fulcio.proto\#L63-L68)) of the Fulcio instance.
+Then, the signer prepares a `CreateSigningCertificateRequest` ([definition](https://github.com/sigstore/fulcio/blob/8311f93c01ea5b068a86d37c4bb51573289bfd69/fulcio.proto#L88-L108)) comprising the authentication token and the PKCS#10 certificate signing request (PEM-encoded; see [RFC 7468](https://www.rfc-editor.org/rfc/rfc7468)) to the `CreateSigningCertificate` endpoint ([definition](https://github.com/sigstore/fulcio/blob/8311f93c01ea5b068a86d37c4bb51573289bfd69/fulcio.proto#L63-L68)) of the Fulcio instance.

-In return, the Signer receives a `SigningCertificate` ([definition](https://github.com/sigstore/fulcio/blob/8311f93c01ea5b068a86d37c4bb51573289bfd69/fulcio.proto\#L144-L149)) containing a chain of PEM-encoded X.509 certificates ([RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280)), ordered from “leaf” to “root.”
+In return, the Signer receives a `SigningCertificate` ([definition](https://github.com/sigstore/fulcio/blob/8311f93c01ea5b068a86d37c4bb51573289bfd69/fulcio.proto#L144-L149)) containing a chain of PEM-encoded X.509 certificates ([RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280)), ordered from “leaf” to “root.”
 See [Spec: Fulcio](https://github.com/sigstore/architecture-docs/blob/main/fulcio-spec.md) for additional details about certificate contents.
 The Signer SHOULD verify the response:

-1. Perform certification path validation ([RFC 5280 §6](https://datatracker.ietf.org/doc/html/rfc5280\#section-6)) of the returned certificate chain with the pre-distributed Fulcio root certificate(s) as a trust anchor.
+1. Perform certification path validation ([RFC 5280 §6](https://datatracker.ietf.org/doc/html/rfc5280#section-6)) of the returned certificate chain with the pre-distributed Fulcio root certificate(s) as a trust anchor.
 2. Extract a `SignedCertificateTimestamp`, which may be embedded as an X.509 extension in the leaf certificate or attached separately in the `SigningCertificate` returned from the Identity Service.
 Verify this `SignedCertificateTimestamp` as in [RFC 6962 §3.2](https://datatracker.ietf.org/doc/html/rfc6962#section-3.2), using the public key from the Certificate Transparency Log.
-3. Check that the leaf certificate contains the subject from the certificate signing request and encodes the appropriate `AuthenticationServiceIdentifier` in an extension with OID [`1.3.6.1.4.1.57264.1.8`](https://github.com/sigstore/fulcio/blob/main/docs/oid-info.md\#1361415726418--issuer-v2).
+3. Check that the leaf certificate contains a subject (as `SubjectAlternativeName`) that matches the subject in the OIDC credential presented with the certificate signing request, and encodes the appropriate OIDC issuer in an extension with OID [`1.3.6.1.4.1.57264.1.8`](https://github.com/sigstore/fulcio/blob/main/docs/oid-info.md#1361415726418--issuer-v2).

 #### 2.1.4.
 Signing

 The Signer signs the payload using the signing key as in the chosen signing algorithm; the signature will be opaque binary data.
-The Signer MAY pre-hash the payload using a hash algorithm from the registry ([Spec: Sigstore Registries](https://docs.google.com/document/d/1wYYOtpyuWaDaIrjF1eyaH1iJueE\_lvQPk\_uwfwbMSoA/edit\#heading=h.if88xkt0tyir)) for compatibility with some signing metadata formats (see [§Submission of Signing Metadata to Transparency Service](\#submission-of-signing-metadata-to-transparency-service)).
+The Signer MAY pre-hash the payload using a hash algorithm from the registry ([Spec: Sigstore Registries](https://docs.google.com/document/d/1wYYOtpyuWaDaIrjF1eyaH1iJueE\_lvQPk\_uwfwbMSoA/edit#heading=h.if88xkt0tyir)) for compatibility with some signing metadata formats (see [§Submission of Signing Metadata to Transparency Service](#submission-of-signing-metadata-to-transparency-service)).

 #### 2.1.5.
 Timestamping